Updated: June 25, 2025

 There is naturally a bit of bureaucracy to deal with when moving to Portugal, such as registering at the local town hall, getting a NIF (Portuguese tax number), and setting up a bank account.

-Living in Lisbon, you will find English widely spoken and the language barrier should not be much of a problem.
-Most locals will be able to assist you, with many even going out of their way to help you on your way, from providing you with restaurant recommendations to helping you with learning Portuguese.Â
+Living in Lisbon, you will find English is widely spoken and the language barrier should not be much of a problem.
+Most locals will be able to assist you, with many even going out of their way to help you on your way, from providing you with restaurant recommendations to helping you learn Portuguese.

 Real Estate in Lisbon